Dark Mesons at the LHC: Phenomenological Description of Dark Mesons

 The overall scale of the operators is set by $1/v_\pi$ for the fermions and $\xi/v_\pi$ for the gauge/Higgs bosons.
 The fact that the interactions do not further distinguish the fermions (i.e., one overall coupling for the first four terms) nor the gauge/Higgs interactions (one coupling for the last three terms) is due to the the dark sector's preservation of custodial symmetry.
 However, since custodial $SU(2)$ is broken in the SM by differences of Yukawa couplings as well as hypercharge, there is a residual differentiation of the interactions by $m_u - m_d$ as well as $g' \not= 0$.

 This form is convenient, since coupling $\dpi$ to the SM fields requires breaking electroweak symmetry and hence the coupling strengths must be proportional to the mass of a SM field.
 The primary role of the $1/v_\pi$ parameter is to set the total width of the $\dpi$.
 In this paper our main focus is on scenarios where the $\dpi$ decay promptly.
 This sets a lower bound on $m_{SM}/v_\pi$, where $m_{SM}$ is the mass of the mass of the SM particle(s) in the dominant $\dpi$ decay.
 Scenarios where $\dpi$ is displaced or long-lived are also interesting to study.
-The main search methodologies are well-known from other displaced/long-lived searches [cite displaced long-lived strategies].
+The main search methodologies are well-known from other displaced/long-lived searches (for a review, see e.g.~\cite{Lee:2018pag}).

 The remaining model-dependent parameter is the relative strength of the coupling to fermions versus the gauge/Higgs sector that we have parameterized by $\xi$.
 We will consider two possibilities for $\xi$: